crawl/crawl/crawl-ref/docs/crawl_manual.rst

   through the air without need for legs or feet, they cannot wear boots.

   Djinn are middlingly competent at most forms of physical combat, but have a particular aptitude for spellcasting.
-Their Spellcasting skill grants the same level of spell success and power that other species need multiple skills to reach.
+Their aptitudes for all forms of magic are phenomenal, though their unique relationship with magic means that they cannot choose to train magic skills independently.

 Spriggans (Sp)
   Spriggans are small magical creatures distantly related to Elves.
 They love to